Kylos02/ColdCryptoWallet/README.md

 <div align="center">

-# 🪙 Proyecto Final de Criptografía
+# 🪙 Cryptography Final Project

-### Facultad de Ingeniería UNAM | Semestre 2026-1
+### Faculty of Engineering UNAM | Semester 2026-1

 </div>

 ---

-## 📋 Descripción
+## 📋 Description

-Este es el **proyecto final** para la materia de **Criptografía** del semestre 2026-1.
+This is the **final project** for the **Cryptography** course of the 2026-1 semester.

-**Crypto-Wallet** es una implementación completa de una **billetera criptográfica fría (cold wallet)** para criptomonedas basadas en cuentas, desarrollada desde cero utilizando primitivas criptográficas fundamentales.
+**Crypto-Wallet** is a complete implementation of a **cold crypto wallet** for account-based cryptocurrencies, developed from scratch using fundamental cryptographic primitives.

-### ¿Qué es una Cold Wallet?
+### What is a Cold Wallet?

-Una billetera fría es un sistema de almacenamiento de criptomonedas que mantiene las llaves privadas completamente **offline y aisladas de la red**, maximizando la seguridad contra ataques remotos.
-A diferencia de las "hot wallets" conectadas permanentemente a internet, las cold wallets solo firman transacciones localmente, exportando únicamente el resultado firmado.
+A cold wallet is a cryptocurrency storage system that keeps private keys completely **offline and network-isolated**, maximizing security against remote attacks.
+Unlike "hot wallets" that are permanently connected to the internet, cold wallets only sign transactions locally, exporting only the signed result.

-### Características Principales
+### Main Features

-Este proyecto implementa las **primitivas criptográficas fundamentales** de una billetera profesional:
+This project implements the **fundamental cryptographic primitives** of a professional wallet:

-- 🔐 **Gestión Segura de Llaves**: Generación de pares Ed25519, almacenamiento encriptado con AES-256-GCM y derivación de claves mediante Argon2id
+- 🔐 **Secure Key Management**: Ed25519 key pair generation, encrypted storage with AES-256-GCM, and key derivation using Argon2id
-- ✍️ **Firma Digital Determinista**: Canonicalización de transacciones en JSON y firma criptográfica verificable
+- ✍️ **Deterministic Digital Signature**: JSON transaction canonicalization and verifiable cryptographic signing
-- ✅ **Verificación Completa**: Validación de firmas digitales, detección de ataques de replay y comprobación de integridad
+- ✅ **Complete Verification**: Digital signature validation, replay attack detection, and integrity checking
-- 🪙 **Sistema de Direcciones**: Derivación de direcciones estilo Ethereum mediante SHA-256
+- 🪙 **Address System**: Ethereum-style address derivation using SHA-256
-- 🧪 **Simulación Local**: Carpetas inbox/outbox que emulan el envío/recepción sin requerir blockchain real
+- 🧪 **Local Simulation**: Inbox/outbox folders that emulate sending/receiving without requiring a real blockchain

-### Enfoque del Proyecto
+### Project Approach

-El objetivo es dominar los **fundamentos criptográficos** mediante una implementación práctica que cumpla estándares de seguridad profesionales:
+The objective is to master **cryptographic fundamentals** through a practical implementation that meets professional security standards:
-- Sin frameworks de wallet predefinidos — implementación desde cero
+- No predefined wallet frameworks — implemented from scratch
-- Uso exclusivo de primitivas criptográficas auditadas (Ed25519, AES-256-GCM, Argon2id)
+- Exclusive use of audited cryptographic primitives (Ed25519, AES-256-GCM, Argon2id)
-- Manejo seguro de secretos en memoria y protección contra vulnerabilidades comunes
+- Secure handling of secrets in memory and protection against common vulnerabilities
-- Suite completa de pruebas unitarias con vectores de prueba dorados
+- Complete unit testing suite with golden test vectors

 ---

-## 👥 Equipo de Desarrollo
+## 👥 Development Team

 <table align="center">
   <tr>